-If you’re new here, I’m Liz and this is my 3rd year homeschooling using the nature curriculum Exploring Nature With Children.
-It’s changed our homeschool experience, and I want to show you how easy it can be with no prior experience needed!
-I’m proof of that.
+If you’re new here, I’m Liz!
+I was first introduced to Exploring Nature With Children when my oldest was in Kindergarten through a nature co-op.
+We’ve used it several years since and It’s changed our homeschool experience.
+I want to show you how easy nature study can be with no prior experience needed!

 All you need is the willingness to learn, and a commitment to leave your house once in a while and look at the ground beneath you.

 You don’t have to be a nature expert or enthusiast to benefit from being outdoors

 When I began homeschooling, I knew practically nothing of nature (or should I say nothing practical 😉 ).
 It wasn’t part of how I grew up, and at the time I had little interest in the outdoor world around me.

 After all, there’s a lot to know and nature can be intimidating and even dangerous!

 As I was researching and learning about homeschool styles… the term “Charlotte Mason” came up and so did the importance of nature study and spending time outdoors.
 That’s a big part of the Charlotte Mason homeschool world.
 She also encourages starting a Calendar Of Firsts for nature study.